EmasXP/varmkorv/README.md

 server.run(app)
 ```

 Varmkorv will run under any WSGI server.

-## Things I have not written about yet

-* on_request
-* on_response
+The `run_simple` server that ships with Werkzeug is only meant to be used during development.
+When running on production you would need something more robust and with higher performance.

 ## Things that are missing